ben-j-wallace/probability-distributions/README.md

 - `stats` (installed by default in RStudio) to retrieve statistical distributions.

-- `tidyverse` to coerce data frames into tibbles and produce visualizations with `ggplot`.
+- `tidyverse` to coerce data frames into [tidy](https://r4ds.had.co.nz/tibbles.html) format and produce visualizations with `ggplot`.

-This guide is intended for those that are new to statistics and/or data science and are somewhat familiar with the R language.
+I created the book primarily for those that are new to statistics and/or data science and are somewhat familiar with the R language.
 If you would like a more comprehensive introduction to R, I recommend both of these free and accessible books:

 1. [R for Data Science](https://r4ds.had.co.nz/)